wloving77/dmtl4-MCS/src/introduction.md

-From here, advanced courses in several areas are possible at both undergraduate and graduate levels, including programming language design and implementation, rigorous software engineering, machine learning, formalization of higher mathematics, and of physics, robotics, and other domains that rely on sophsticated mathematics and that demand high assurance of safety, security, and other essential system properties.
+From here, advanced courses in several areas are possible at both undergraduate and graduate levels, including programming language design and implementation, rigorous software engineering, machine learning, formalization of higher mathematics, and of physics, robotics, and other domains that rely on sophisticated mathematics and that demand high assurance of safety, security, and other essential system properties.

 ## Humility